 That’s because I’ve seen what can happen when a child takes a test score too seriously.
 The shoulders that slouch in defeat.
 The voice that shakes with embarrassment.
 The sad eyes that let you know your child feels he’s let you down.

 Ugh.
 It makes me want to stomp my foot and tell the child, “It just doesn't matter.
 You are NOT your test score!”

-Share One of These Posters with Your Child
+Share Our Poster with Your Child

-Things Tests Can’t Measure
+Things that Standardized Tests Can’t Measure